mallocator/Elasticsearch-Exporter/README.md

 ## Changelog

 ### 1.3.0 (Upcoming)
-* Exporter can now do an export with only changed data, by using the _timestamp field (must be activated)
 * Deprecated the sourceCompression flag (it's useless since we're auto-detecting compression)
 * ElasticSearch driver now supports basic authentication
 * Mappings/Settings can now be overridden by using a file.